 I wouldn’t have minded but Spurs were rubbish in 1974 too.
 Actually, that’s a lie.
 I would have minded.
 Very much indeed.
 Nevertheless, they WERE rubbish.
 Their legendary manager Bill Nicholson had just departed, a man who had served with distinction as a player & then led them to The Double, leaving with ten grand in his back pocket & minus the obligatory Testimonial.
 He lived in a house near the ground & had lived, eaten & breathed Spurs since 1938.
 Forgive me if I spared my tears when Mourinho left Chelsea with millions on two separate occasions.
 Happily, Nicholson did return to White Hart Lane later but football clubs really have been run by some charmless slimeballs over the years haven’t they?
 There is a core of the team that has brought them various domestic & European trophies in recent years, but it is a team composed of players largely past their best.
 Mike England, Martin Chivers, Cyril Knowles & Phil Beal have all peaked.
 Goalkeeper Pat Jennings & Martin Peters will both have better days when they move on, down the road at Arsenal in the case of Jennings to the eternal chagrin of Spurs fans.
 The Gunners themselves are also a pretty miserable outfit in 1974 though.
 The only London team to shine is West Ham, who pluck a couple of strikers from the lower divisions in Billy Jennings & Alan Taylor & enjoy a buoyant season, with the former thriving in the league & the latter scoring twice in all the last three rounds of the FA Cup to bring the Hammers home a trophy at the end of the season.

 There is every chance Spurs will lose on this day as I fervently want them to.
 The opposition is Middlesbrough, a new, brutally efficient addition to Division 1, as it was called then & should be now.
-They had visited White Hart Lane less than free weeks earlier in the League Cup & won 4-0.
+They had visited White Hart Lane less than three weeks earlier in the League Cup & won 4-0.
 They have one of Celtic’s legendary Lisbon Lions in Bobby Murdoch, a fine player even if he appears to have a spare match ball stuck up his shirt.
 Alongside him in midfield is the best Leeds player never to play for Leeds, the young Graham Souness, gifted & nasty in apparently equal measure.
 They have two of the country’s most promising attacking midfielders in David Armstrong & David Mills.
 In keeping with the times they have the obligatory portly striker, Alan Foggon, who would seem to be no stranger to a pork pie & a pint.
 He later joins Man Utd & sinks without trace.
 The real brutal efficiency lies at the back though where they have a frankly terrifying defence.
 Craggs.
 Boam.
 Maddren.
 Spraggon.
 These names to mutton chopped strikers of the ’70’s are akin to those of Ronnie Kray & Eddie Richardson to miscreant smaller time villains in London’s gangland areas in the 1960’s.
 They may not have carved tram lines into your face with knives or tortured you by attaching electrodes to your genitals but God alone knows what they dip the studs of their boots in.
 In another Likely Lads episode Terry ends up in court for a pub brawl which begins when he refers to Middlesbrough as ‘a bunch of cloggers’ to one of their fans, played by James Bolam’s future New Tricks co-star Alun Armstrong.
 Later on, Armstrong appears in Porridge, another vehicle for the brilliant comedy writing duo Dick Clement & Ian Le Frenais, as a con called Spraggon.
 Given some of the on pitch tackles performed by the ‘Boro left back of the same name it is not likely to be a coincidence.
 Prison was the least some of them deserved.

 Spraggon takes out football’s original Baldy Man, Ralph Coates, within seconds of the match starting at The Lane.
 Coates spends the entire match switching wings having been walloped by either Spraggon or right full back Craggs.
 Referee Jack Taylor gives him zero protection & poor Coates appears to give up in the end.
 Being bald in this most hirsute of decades means Ralph spends a lot of time sweeping up the hugely long strands of hair he has cultivated in a vain attempt to cover up the glaringly obvious gleaming dome at the top of his head.
 He looked great at Burnley & had been in the provisional 28 man England squad for the 1970 World Cup.
 He scored a League Cup Final winner for Spurs against Norwich in 1973 but never seemed to fulfill his potential there.
 The late, great DJ John Peel was a huge fan & used to bemoan the fact that he had joined Spurs rather than Liverpool.
 His bustling endeavour would surely have worked a treat in a Shankley or Paisley era Liverpool midfield.
 His future Leyton Orient colleague Stan Bowles was less complimentary however.
 Years after retirement he talked to style magazine Blitz from his local while leafing through a scrapbook of photos & clippings from the ex QPR’s scallywag’s career. ”There’s me wi’ that cunt Ralph Coates!
 He was fucking useless!”
 Bit harsh Stanley.